node-machine/docs/creating-a-machinepack/Getting-Started.md

  • say-hello
 ```

-####So what does `say-hello` do?
+#### So what does `say-hello` do?

 We could create a node script that requires the machine programatically and then calls `.exec()` on it, but that sort of sucks.
-Alternatively, we could use the node REPL, but.... still sort of sucks.
+Alternatively, we could use the node REPL, but... still sort of sucks.

 Instead, we'll take advantage of the most powerful feature of the `machinepack` command-line tool- the ability to execute a machine interactively.
 To run a machine from the command-line: